ES-easygit/ES-easygit/README.md

 Graduated Masters in Computer Application in 2013 and then worked as a Technology/CS teacher in schools for 4 years.
 Then worked as a freelance coding tutor at WhiteHat Junior for 2years.
 And now started a new journey of learning Full Stack Development to switch my role from an educator to a web developer.
 Will be job ready in the first half of the year 2022.
 Eagerly looking forward to work in a new dimension .

-Skills:  JS / HTML / CSS
+Skills:  JS / HTML / CSS / Bootstrap / React JS

-- 🔭 I’m currently working on HTML & CSS
+- 🔭 I’m currently working on JS & React
-- 🌱 I’m currently learning JS & REACT
+- 🌱 I’m currently learning REACT
 - 👯 I’m looking to collaborate on github